-As the most popular borough in NYC, there are all kinds of things to do in Manhattan.
+There are all kinds of things to do in Manhattan since this is one of the most popular boroughs in NYC.
 From the Broadway theaters and luxury shops of Fifth Avenue to the iconic landmarks and beautiful urban parks, Manhattan offers something for everyone in every season.

 As you’ll see in this guide, there are lots of fun places in Manhattan, so I’m sure your to-do list will fill up with museums, observation decks, and other attractions in no time.
 For this reason, I recommend investing in an NYC attraction pass, which will help you save money on the top activities and sights.
 For first-timers, we recommend the New York Pass since it includes over 100 NYC attractions.
 It also includes the Big Bus Tour, one of the best hop-on hop-off bus tours in NYC, which goes to many of the places that I’ll recommend in this article.

 So, if you’re ready to plan your ultimate adventure in Manhattan, keep reading to see the 25 best things to do in Manhattan!

 1. Rockefeller Center (Top of the Rock), one of the coolest places in Manhattan

 If heights aren’t a concern, then you must visit the Top of the Rock at Rockefeller Center, one of the most famous buildings in NYC.
 This Manhattan landmark offers beautiful panoramic views of the city, and the vista is especially pretty at sunset.

 Of course, any time of day or night is a great time to visit this observatory.
 The speedy Sky Shuttle elevators will take you up 850 feet to the viewing platform, which takes up the 67th and 69th floors.
 You can also step onto the 70th floor’s outdoor deck if you’re feeling adventurous.
 From all the way up here, you can see other NYC hotspots like Central Park, Times Square, and the Empire State Building, so bring your camera!